-To find out which dictionary stores a name for an object and what that name is, send your UserProfile the message dictionaryAndSymbolOf: anObject.
-This message returns an array containing the first dictionary in which anObject is stored, and the symbol which names the object in that dictionary.
+To find out which dictionaries stores a name for an object and what that name is, send your UserProfile the message dictionariesAndSymbolsOf: anObject.
+This message returns an array of arrays containing the dictionaries in which anObject is stored, and the symbols which name that object in that dictionary.

-Example 4.8 uses dictionaryAndSymbolOf: to find out which dictionary in the symbol list stores a reference to class DateTime.
+Example 3.7 uses dictionariesAndSymbolsOf: to find out which dictionaries in the symbol list stores a reference to class DateTime.

 '''

 | anArray myUserPro |

-"Get the UserProfile"

 myUserPro := System myUserProfile.

-"Find the Dictionary containing DateTime"
+"Find first Dictionary containing DateTime"

-anArray := myUserPro dictionaryAndSymbolOf: DateTime.
+anArray := (myUserPro dictionariesAndSymbolsOf: DateTime) first.

 anArray at: 1.

 aSymbolDictionary

 "Get the name of the SymbolDictionary"

 (anArray at: 1) keyAtValue: (anArray at: 1)

 Globals

 '''